 Jones said she takes great pride in having had the privilege to call herself a Spartan in her four years at Castleton.

-“I’m extremely grateful for having the opportunity to play for Castleton,” she said.
-“Castleton has come a long way in sports over the last few years and I’m honored that I got to be a part of that growth.”
+“I’m extremely grateful for having the opportunity to play basketball for Castleton,” she said.
+“Castleton has come a long way in sports over the last few years, and I’m honored that I got to be a part of that growth.”

-While wearing Spartan green, Jones became very comfortable climbing ladders to cut down championship nets and said her greatest experience was advancing to the Sweet 16 of the NCAA Tournament with the most winning team in Castleton’s history in her sophomore season.
+While wearing Spartan green, Jones became very comfortable climbing ladders to cut down championship nets and said her most significant experience was advancing to the Sweet 16 of the NCAA Tournament with the most winning team in Castleton’s history in her sophomore season.

 “It still gives me chills thinking about it,” she said.

 In her four years on the hardwood, Jones claimed an ECAC Championship and was a two-time NAC Champion.
 However, she said it wasn’t about the accolades, but rather the relationships formed that made her experience at Castleton so rewarding.